livepeer/docs/docs/source/node.rst

   What would you like to do? (default = stats)
   1. Get node status
-  2. Deposit token
-  3. Broadcast video
-  4. Stream video
-  5. Set broadcast config
+  2. View protocol parameters
+  3. List registered transcoders
+  4. Print latest jobs
+  5. Invoke "initialize round"
-  6. Bond
+  6. Invoke "bond"
-  7. Unbond
+  7. Invoke "unbond"
-  8. Withdraw bond
+  8. Invoke "rebond"
+  9. Invoke "withdraw stake" (LPT)
+  10. Invoke "withdraw fees" (ETH)
+  11. Invoke "claim" (for rewards and fees)
+  12. Invoke "transfer" (LPT)
+  13. Invoke "deposit" (ETH)
+  14. Invoke "withdraw deposit" (ETH)
+  15. Set broadcast config
+  16. Set Eth gas price
-  9. Get test Livepeer Token
+  17. Get test LPT
-  10. Get test Ether
+  18. Get test ETH
-  11. List registered transcoders

 The testnet contains faucets for providing you with test ETH and test Livepeer Token (LPT), which you will need to take other actions in Livepeer.
+The options for the faucets are present only when running with the ``--rinkeby`` flag enabled.

 * Get some test eth from the eth faucet from https://faucet.rinkeby.io/.
 Make sure to use the Eth account address printed out above in ``livepeer_cli``.
 Remember to add 0x as a prefix to address, if not present.